padsbanger/bandcamp-archiver/README.md

 - ~~Download using threads~~
 - ~~Download whole artist discography~~
 - ~~Implement some kind of CLI UI Interface with progress bars~~

-#### Nice to have:
-- Better UI, especially for discography downloads, it gets very messy right now with multiple albums downloading at once
-- Error handling